All Episodes

 Hi.

-Hey, uh I spent a lot of time and money trying to get into the best graduate school in the country, and I've learned a lot from this uh whole immigration debate.
+Hey, I spent a lot of time and money trying to get into the best graduate school in the country, and I've learned a lot from this whole immigration debate.

 I now understand that the more practical approach would have been to pack all my bags, move into Harvard University, and become an undocumented student and stay there until they gave me a diploma.

-And then I could leave and show up at Ted Kennedy's office and move in with there until I became become an undocumented stock worker until I got the ideal job I wanted.
+And then I could leave and show up at Ted Kennedy's office and move in with there until I become an undocumented staff worker until I got the ideal job I wanted.

 Very ingenious of you, sir.

-I wonder if we could do the same thing with our tax policy instead of uh distributing it to an expensive administration.
+I wonder if we could do the same thing with our tax policy.

 We do have limits on immigration.